-Dabchick Wildlife Reserve is owned by Dr Peter and Pam Oberem, owners of Afrivet, the largest generic veterinarian service in South Africa, Dr Andre and Nelia Schreuder the Managing Director of Villa Crop Protecton and their junior partners Tommy and Sandrie Fraser.
+Dabchick Wildlife Reserve is owned by Dr Peter and Pam Oberem, owners of Afrivet, the largest generic veterinarian service in South Africa, Dr Andre and Nelia Schreuder the Managing Director of Villa Crop Protecton and their junior partner Tommy Fraser.
 Dabchick is also actively involved in BEE through the Dabchick employees trust.
 This unique combination makes Dabchick a one of a kind conservation project.

-The reserve is roughly 2000 hectares in size and has 3 of the Big Five mammals, namely leopard, buffalo and the third which we would prefer not to name for fear of poaching.
+The reserve is roughly 2000 hectares in size and has 3 of the Big Five mammals.
 In addition there are numerous antelope species, giraffe, wildebeest, jackal, brown hyaena, small cats, monkeys, baboons, and warthog.
 Small mammals, reptiles and insects add interest to the visitor's experience.
 To date 200 bird -, 100 tree and shrub -, and many of the typical Waterberg grass species have been identified.
 Although the natural vegetation is characterised as Bushveld, the reserve has other habitats namely mountain, grassland and vlei areas resulting in a wide variety of fauna and flora.
 The nights provide breathtaking star watching opportunities.

 Spring is a variable season in the Waterberg area, since the days can be warm and dry but, the nights can still be cold.
 The grass is still dry but trees begin to bud and some of them flower spectacularly.
 Game is still easily spotted in the short dry grass.